 In the past, I have encouraged “40 days of praise”, and “40 days of prays”.
-This year, for Lent, I plan to ask the Lord to surface any thoughts in me that need to be removed from my mind, so that I can live the abundant life He died to give me.
-Then, I will repent of that wrong belief, humbly surrender it to Him, and replace that wrong belief with the TRUTH.
+This year, for Lent, I will be blogging about the hidden, overlooked or even permissive sins that need to be repented of, so that we can live the abundant life He died to give us.

 Would you be willing to join me?
-If so, send me an email, and I will happily send you what I am calling my “REPENT FOR LENT” list!
-I would love to hear from you after the 40 days about what the Lord did in your life over the course of this time!
-And to go even further, you may want to memorize a few of the Scriptures that were especially important for your renewing of your thoughts!
+I would love to hear from you during these 40 days about what the Lord is doing in your life over the course of this time!
 Let’s press in together to prepare our hearts for the Easter season!
-I truly believe it will make ti so much more memorable and special for you!
+I truly believe it will make this so much more memorable and special for us!